giriYT26/Virtual_Assistent/README.md

-Virtual Assistant Project
+##Virtual Assistant

-Project Overview:
+#Project Overview:

  The Virtual Assistant Project is a  Python-based application designed to provide users with voice-activated support for tasks like retrieving information, opening websites, providing weather updates, and answering questions using Wikipedia.
 The project integrates advanced libraries for speech recognition, text-to-speech conversion, and a graphical user interface built with CustomTkinter.

-Features:
+#Features:

   Voice Command Recognition: Recognizes and processes user voice commands for various tasks.
   Dynamic Website Access: Opens websites with common domain extensions dynamically.
   Weather Updates: Provides real-time weather data for any city using the OpenWeatherMap API.

-Wikipedia Search:
+#Wikipedia Search:

   Fetches concise answers to user queries from Wikipedia.

-GUI Integration:
+#GUI Integration:

   Displays assistant responses and user input in an intuitive graphical interface.
   Theme Customization: Offers light, dark, and system themes for the interface.

-Workflow:
+#Workflow:
   1)Input:
     The user provides a voice command through a      microphone.
   2)Processing:
     The command is processed using speech_recognition.
     Tasks are identified using keyword matching.